EthanTheMaster/cs360-final-project/TECHNICAL_DESIGN.md

 ![Networking UML](document_assets/networking_uml_img.png)

 ## The Interface for Connecting to and Hosting a Server
-Because hosting a server would likely be done on some remote server that typically does not come with rich graphical interface capabilities, hosting a server should involve the command line where arguments are of the following form `host [hostname] [portTcp] [portUdp] [path to .map file]`.
+Because hosting a server would likely be done on some remote server that typically does not come with rich graphical interface capabilities, hosting a server should involve the command line where arguments are of the following form: `host [hostname] [portTcp] [portUdp] [path to .map file]`.
 These arguments precisely match the constructor of `GameServer`.
-From which point `launchServer` can be called.
+At this point `launchServer` can be called.

 ![Connect To Server Mockup](document_assets/connect_mockup.png)